 Final entries are collected via Schoolbase and checked by all Heads of Departments.
-It is important to note that the deadline for centres to amend tiers of entry (Foundation/Higher in Science subjects, MFL and Mathematics) without incurring additional entry fees or further financial penalties, is usually 21 April.
+It is important to note that the deadline for centres to amend tiers of entry (Foundation/Higher in Science subjects, MFL and Mathematics) without incurring additional entry fees or further financial penalties, is usually 21 April for Pearson and AQA and 31st March for OCR .
 The Exams officer must liaise with the relevant Heads of Departments in due time.